NxPKG/khulnasoft-docs/content/r2/objects/download-objects.md

 # Download objects

-You can download objects from your bucket from the Cloudflare dashboard or using the Wrangler.
+You can download objects from your bucket from the Khulnasoft dashboard or using the Wrangler.

-## Download objects via the Cloudflare dashboard
+## Download objects via the Khulnasoft dashboard

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select **R2**.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select **R2**.
 2. From the **R2** page in the dashboard, locate and select your bucket.
 3. From your bucket's page, locate the object you want to download.
 4. At the end of the object's row, select the menu button and click **Download**.